Alex Fauer’s work aims to enhance care for older cancer survivors and their caregivers

 “The caregiver really is that link that allows patients to have their optimal health outcomes once they transition back into the home setting.
 I see it as a social determinant of health,” Fauer explained.
 “We must evaluate models that include the needs of the caregiver when addressing the survivorship necessities of older adult cancer survivors.”

-In July 2021, Fauer joined the Family Caregiving Institute The innovative institute brings together world-class clinicians, educators, and researchers who are dedicated to supporting the millions of individuals providing care to aging family members or friends across the United States.
+In July 2021, Fauer joined the Family Caregiving Institute.
+The institute brings together world-class clinicians, educators, and researchers who are dedicated to supporting the millions of individuals providing care to aging family members or friends across the United States.
 Fauer is excited to contribute to this transformative work and leverage the institute's research to make an impact beyond academia, influencing policy across the State of California.